Pain Relief Options During Labour

 About Our Service

 The Department of Perioperative Medicine provides comprehensive care, and pain relief management to women during pregnancy, labour and delivery.
-Pain relief is available to help you cope with your labour including:

 Managing Pain During Labour and Delivery